GA-repos/HTML-and-CSS/readme.md

 <img src="" alt="">
 ```

 Images require a `src` with a URL for an image.
-You should also include an `alt` tag for screen readers and when something breaks and the image doesn't show up.
+You should also include an `alt` tag for screen readers, and when something breaks and the image doesn't show up.

 The url can be any address but generally we want to manage our own assets.

-Right click the picture and click **Save image as...**, give the file a shorter name, and make sure you save it to Downloads.
+Right click the picture and click **"Save image as..."**, give the file a shorter name, and make sure you save it to Downloads.
 I've gone with `html5logo.png`.

 ![HTML5 Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/HTML5_logo_and_wordmark.svg/1024px-HTML5_logo_and_wordmark.svg.png)